babargcu/made-template/project/plan.md

 Rational:

-How many days during the winter season experience temperatures below the indoor comfort threshold (20 °C) and above the outdoor average temperature?
+How does the heating demand vary during winter season between different locations in Milan?
-How many days during the summer season reach or exceed the threshold for physiological discomfort?
+How many days during the summer season reach or exceed the threshold for physiological discomfort and physiological danger?

 Datasources